 5. LabCollector LIMS

 The platform's flexibility comes at the cost of complexity, with many users finding that simple tasks become unnecessarily complicated due to the system's design.
-Implementation requires significant technical expertise and time investment, often exceeding initial project budgets and timelines.
+Implementation effort varies by scope and customization.
+Buyers should request a written implementation plan with milestones, resource requirements, and budget estimates.

 6. ezyVet Laboratory Module